timChase98/388Example/README.md

 It's important that if you have more than one page that you select to export all pages.

-#### BOM Submission
+#### Bill Of Materials Submission
-You will create a release titled "BOM Submission"
+You will create a release titled "BOM Submission" with an initial tag of v2.00

 We will be using [LCSC](https://lcsc.com) as out preferred supplier.
 As such, all parts should be sourceable from LCSC unless previously discussed with myself.
 Once submitted each group will meet with me for a Bill Of Materials (BOM) review.
 BOM's should be exported from Kicad.
 To do this in Eeschema go to Tools -> Generate Bill Of Materials and select bom2grouped_csv.
+This will generate the BOM is Comma Separated Variable format.

 ![bom](/readmeImg/bom.png)